 There is no limit to how many points you can earn during a stay with Hyatt.

 You won’t earn points on room bookings you make through a third-party site like Travelocity, Expedia, or Orbitz.

 Use the World of Hyatt Credit Card

-The card, which charges a $95 annual fee, also comes with a handful of other perks, including a welcome bonus for new cardholders, one free stay every year at a Category 1-4 property (plus the chance to earn a second free night when you spend $15,000 each year), and Hyatt Discoverist status, which offers more perks when you stay at Hyatt properties (more on that later).
+The card, which charges a $95 annual fee, also comes with a handful of other perks.
+These include a welcome bonus for new cardholders, one free stay every year at a Category 1-4 property, and the chance to earn a second free night when you spend $15,000 each year.
+You'll also earn Hyatt Discoverist status, which offers more perks when you stay at Hyatt properties (more on that later).

 - Stay at partner hotels: Members will also earn 5 points per dollar on stays at Small Luxury Hotels and MGM Resorts properties.

-- Host a meeting or event: You can earn 1 point per dollar on qualifying meetings and events held at a Hyatt property, up to a total of 50,000 points.
+- Host a meeting or event: You can earn 1 point per dollar on qualifying meetings and events held at a Hyatt property up to 50,000 points.

 - Book experiences: Members can earn 10 points per dollar spent on FIND and Exhale experiences, which include a variety of wellness, culinary, and fitness experiences.
 You’ll also earn 5 points per dollar on Lindblad Expeditions, in addition to a $250 onboard credit.